Yakovlev Yak-200: Development

 The Yak-210 carried a full suite of navigation equipment with which to train navigators.
 The main distinguishing characteristic between it and the Yak-200 was an external radome under the rear fuselage for the PSBN-M (pribor slepovo bombometahniya i navigahtsii—blind-bombing and navigational device) search/bomb-aiming radar as was fitted on the Ilyushin Il-28.
 An OPB-6SR (opticheskiy pritsel bombardirovochnyy—optical synchronized bombsight) and an AFA-BA-40 camera were also fitted; the latter could tilt 15° aft to record bomb impacts.
 All this equipment weighed 860.5 kg which forced the fuel load to be reduced by 235 kg in compensation.
 Seats were fitted in the nose for the trainee navigator and his instructor.

 The Yak-200 prototype made its first flight on 10 April 1953 and it underwent its State acceptance trials between 29 July and 10 September.
 These revealed a number of problems including poor handling, insufficient longitudinal stability and significant changes in trim as engine power was changed.
 Other problems included the lack of anti-icing devices for the windshield and the propeller blades.
 Remedies included adding a 35 cm extension in the fuselage and a dorsal fillet to correct the stability issues.
 The wings were raised by 10 cm and their dihedral was reduced.
 These changes moved the aircraft's center of gravity forward and it became simple and pleasant to fly, even though its empty weight increased by 120 kg and its gross weight by 195 kg which did include some additional fuel.

 The Yak-210 first flew on 1 August 1953 and it received some of the improvements given to the Yak-200 including the dorsal fin.
 Its radome was changed from its initial oval shape to a teardrop during testing.
 It could carry 300 kg of practice bombs.

-All these modifications required time and the VVS ultimately decided that the Il-28U trainer met its requirements, despite the extra costs involved, but the program was cancelled.
+All these modifications required time and the VVS ultimately decided that the Il-28U trainer met its requirements, despite the extra costs involved, and the program was cancelled.